Gunnery Mechanics · Worked example

 2. Impact angle (the silent killer)

-The pure formula above assumes the shell hits dead-flat (0°).
+The formula above gives penetration against a plate the shell hits dead-flat (0°).
 In practice, two things tilt that against you:

 - Shell trajectory.
-At long range, the gun has to elevate, the shell arcs, and it comes down at the target.
-The steeper the arc, the more the shell strikes deck armor (usually thin but very angled) instead of belt.
+At long range the gun has to elevate, the shell arcs, and it comes down at the target.
+Plymouth's shells arrive almost flat up close (about 1° at 1.5 km) but plunge at roughly 26° at her max range.
+The steeper the arc, the more the shell strikes deck armor instead of belt.

 - Target heading.
 If the target is bow-on or steeply angled, the apparent belt thickness multiplies by